jaymwong/ros1-mac-osx/README.md

 ## Known Issues
 ### Boost Upgrade
 There seems to be a `boost` incompatibility with the target `boost` built in the `.zip` due to [boost1.67](https://github.com/phusion/passenger/issues/2213).
-I was able to fix this locally via forcefully upgrading inside `brew` to `1.76`, however, it reportedly works for `1.69`
+I was able to fix this locally via forcefully upgrading inside `brew` to `1.76`, apparently, it reportedly works for `1.69`, but I have yet to test this.
 ```
 brew install boost@1.76
 brew link --overwrite boost@1.76